emf-creaf/ecotraj/reference/trajectoryComparison.md

 - `TSPD`: Time-Sensitive Path Distance (experimental).

-When using `trajectoryDistances` on trajectory cycles, then the elements to be compared are cycles (using internal states only).
-In this case, if TSPD is used cycle dates are used for time comparison, instead of trajectory absolute times.
+When using `trajectoryDistances` on trajectory cycles, then the elements to be compared are cycles.
+In this case, if TSPD is used the time of the first survey is subtracted to all times of the cycle, so that cycle dates are effectively used.

 Function `trajectoryConvergence` is used to study convergence/divergence between trajectories.
 There are three possible tests, the first two